shiliwu970/BIOL_5930_shili/README.md

 (6)Organize files into a workflow using numbers.

 ##Structure:
-(1)Create a separate top-level folder for each project or task (2)Organize subfolders within the project folder based on data, analysis, documents, etc.
+(1)Create a separate top-level folder for each project or task.
+(2)Organize subfolders within the project folder based on data, analysis, documents, etc.

 For example: